plan-net/core4/docs/source/intro.rst

 * a high-level :doc:`feature` of core4

-* concrete :doc:`example` when and how to use core
+* concrete :doc:`example/index` when and how to use core

 * further details on :doc:`why` from